 The Mediation Process.
 In mediation, the parties work with one neutral mediator to come to an agreement with respect to property division, custody and visitation and other issues.
 (Collaboration differs in that each party is represented by a separate and specially-trained collaborative attorney.)
 A mediator cannot provide individualized legal advice, but can provide neutral education about legal principals and information about guidelines and criteria that are used to analyze common issues.
 The mediator helps the parties develop an agenda of issues that need to be addressed.
 If children are involved, the mediator will assist the parties in calculating the presumptive support amount under the Child Support Guidelines.
 A mediator can assist the couple with developing a variety of options so that the spouses can fashion an agreement that will work for them.

 Collaborative Divorce and Mediation Compared.
-Many of the mediation principals and processes discussed above are incorporated into the collaborative divorce process.
-The principal differences are that
+Many of the mediation principals and protocols discussed above are incorporated into the collaborative divorce process.
+The principal difference is that in collaboration is that each spouse is represented by an individual attorney who is specially trained in the process.

 Collaborative divorce uses informal methods such as voluntary production of financial documents, four-way conferences, negotiation, and where needed, outside professionals such as accountants, financial planners and family counselors.
-Because collaboration provides the added support of individual lawyers who can advise and protect his or her client, some spouses might feel more comfortable and secure with the collaboration alternative.
-Attorney Smith is a founding member of the Collaborative Divorce Lawyers Association, an association of attorneys in the north central Connecticut who have received special training, meet high standards and subscribe to the same protocols.
+Because collaboration provides the added support of individual lawyers who can individual advise his or her client, some spouses might feel more comfortable with the collaboration alternative.

 • There are fewer disputes in the future because the parties have learned the process of reaching their own resolutions and communicating within the context of a new relationship.
 Statistics show that fewer than 10% of mediated divorces end up in court on post-divorce disputes or contempt motions for failure to comply with the terms of the agreement.